-At High Ercall Primary School we identify and monitor children who may have special educational needs in the four broad areas specified in the SEND Code of Practice 2015.
+At High Ercall Primary School, we identify children with special educational needs in the four broad areas specified in the SEND Code of Practice 2015.

 - 1. Communication and interaction

 - 2. Cognition and learning

 - 3. Social, emotional and mental health difficulties

 - 4. Sensory and/or physical development